 Even the sublime silliness of the final courtroom scene translates brilliantly to the stage.
 This scene is the major point at which Elle solves the murder and gets her confession by discovering that the sexual preference of the defendant’s pool guy is key to the murder.
 The silliness is enhanced by having the question of the pool guy’s sexual preference turned into a big show-stopping production number asking ‘Is he gay or European’ – a tune that you will find yourself humming long after the train journey home.

-The show does not take itself too seriously and with its tongue-in-cheek numbers and fast and fun choreography it is simple, feel-good escapism.
+Significantly, Legally Blonde The Musical does not take itself too seriously and with its tongue-in-cheek numbers and fast and fun choreography it is simple, feel-good escapism.
 A splendid performance from the little Chihuahua – he is positively scene-stealing – and a cameo appearance from a British bulldog makes this a big show for dog-lovers too!

 The vivacious Elle Woods was played by Susan McFadden (brother of Westlife member Brian McFadden and winner of ITV reality show Grease Is The Word where she won the role of Sandy in the West End production of Grease, 2007).
 Ditzy but loveable Elle was brought to life beautifully by McFadden and of the 18 songs in the show, the leading lady sings 16 of them, as well as having an impressive 19 costume changes.